danielwan0/Neural-Spike-Classifier-/README.md

 # Neural-Spike-Classifier-
-Neural spike classifier utilising a neural network to identify and classify neural spikes in noisy recording.
+Neural spike classifier utilising a neural network to identify and classify signal spikes in a noisy recording.